usync-farmtech/home_assistant_frontend/gallery/src/pages/user-test/configuration-menu.markdown

 - More top level menu items for example logs.
 - What are settings and what not?
 Maybe better to name it `Configuration`
-- Devices are a first-class citizen in the domain of Home Assistant, and so shouldn't be tucked away in "Settings"
+- Devices are a first-class citizen in the domain of Usync Assistant, and so shouldn't be tucked away in "Settings"
 - Rename Developer tools (or make it only for Usync Assistant developers)
 - Separate administration (for instance creating users / adding lights etc) from development activities (creating automations and scripts)
 - Search Bar in Settings